 - Sprinkle of ground ginger and/or Ceylon cinnamon (optional)

-I used around 1/2 tsp of each.
-You can use more or less of the spices/seasonings if you wish to alter the supplementation content or smell/taste of the gummies, or something omit completely to better suit your dog.
+I used around 1/2 tsp of each spice in the pictured pumpkin pie gummy dog treats.
+You can use more or less to alter the supplementation content or smell/taste of the gummies, or something omit completely to better suit your dog.

 Oat “Crust” Layer: